 There is a 4.1-mile segment of critically eroded beach on Long Key.
-Nourishment of Upham Beach (R144-R147) of the Long Key segment of the Pinellas County Shore Protection Project, has been conducted at least every five years since 1980 using sand from Blind Pass, Pass-a-Grille and Egmont Channel Shoal and is federally authorized until 2030.
+Nourishment of Upham Beach (R144-R147) of the Long Key segment of the Pinellas County Shore Protection Project has been conducted at least every five years since 1980, using sand from Blind Pass, Pass-a-Grille and Egmont Channel Shoal.
+The project is federally authorized until 2030.
 Shore protection structures have been built at the north and south ends of the island.
-The local sponsor for Long Key is Pinellas County
+The local sponsor for Long Key is Pinellas County.

 The Upham Beach project design consists of a beach berm at elevation +4.8 ft NAVD 88 to protect the existing dune and upland development.
 Despite construction of the breakwater extension to the south jetty at Blind Pass, severe erosion continued along the northern Gulf shoreline.
 The USACE studied the use of a groin field to slow erosion of the beach fill in 1999 but determined that it would not meet the economic requirements of the federal project authorization.
 Nourishment using sand from Blind Pass and John's Pass was completed in 2000 and 2004.
-Following impacts from the 2004 and 2005 hurricane seasons, nourishment was accelerated with construction completed in September of 2006.
+Further nourishment was accelerated following impacts from the 2004 and 2005 hurricane seasons, and construction was completed in September 2006.
 Regular nourishment was completed again in 2010 with sand from Blind Pass.
-Due to damages sustained during Tropical Storm Debby in 2012, USACE placed approximately 160,545 cy from Egmont Channel Shoal in 2014.
-Upham Beach was recently nourished with 150,854 cy of sand from Blind Pass and placed in June 2019.
-See project history for this segment of shoreline described in Table 4.
+Due to damages sustained during Tropical Storm Debby in 2012, the USACE placed approximately 160,545 cy from Egmont Channel Shoal in 2014.
+Upham Beach was recently nourished with 150,854 cy of sand from Blind Pass in June 2019.
+The project history for this segment of shoreline is described in Table 4.

-The Pass-a-Grille Beach project design used a beach berm elevation of +4.1 ft NAVD in the latest project constructed in 2014.
-Pass-a-Grille Beach was restored in 1986 and nourishment of approximately 5,000 ft of beach impacted by Hurricane Frances and Jeanne using sand from Pass-a-Grille Channel was completed in November 2004.
-Due to damages sustained during Tropical Storm Debby in 2012, USACE placed 140,053 cy from Egmont Channel Shoal in 2014.
+The Pass-a-Grille Beach project design used a beach berm elevation of +4.1 ft NAVD in the latest project, which was constructed in 2014.
+Pass-a-Grille Beach was restored in 1986 and nourishment of approximately 5,000 ft of beach impacted by Hurricane Frances and Jeanne, using sand from Pass-a-Grille Channel, was completed in November 2004.
+Due to damages sustained during Tropical Storm Debby in 2012, the USACE placed 140,053 cy from Egmont Channel Shoal in 2014.

-Pinellas County completed the construction of five geotextile T-head groins in the vicinity of Upham Beach (R144.5-R146) in January of 2006.
+Pinellas County completed the construction of five geotextile T-head groins in the vicinity of Upham Beach (R144.5-R146) in January 2006.
 Each T-head groin consists of a series of stacked geotextile sand-filled tubes.
-In order to mitigate for impacts to the downdrift beach, 85,000 cy of beach fill was placed in conjunction with the 2004 federal maintenance nourishment project.
-Geotextiles have been repaired in 2008 and 2011 due to rips in the geotextiles.
+To mitigate for impacts to the downdrift beach, 85,000 cy of beach fill was placed in conjunction with the 2004 federal maintenance nourishment project.
+The geotextiles have been repaired in 2008 and 2011 due to rips.
 Five geotextile tubes were removed from T-2 as a public safety measure in 2016 due to rips, tube movement and instability, and loss of sand in the tubes.
 A project consisting of replacement of the five geotextile T-head groins with four new T-head rock groins was authorized by the Department in 2012.
-Construction of the rock groins was completed in August 2018 and nourishment at Upham is scheduled for 2019/2020.
-The Long Key beach nourishment project at Pass-a-Grille is scheduled for construction in 2020/2021.
+Construction of the rock groins was completed in August 2018 and nourishment at Upham Beach was completed in June 2019 with the placement of 150,854 cy of material.
+The Long Key beach nourishment project at Pass-a-Grille is scheduled for construction in 2024/2025, if the necessary easements are obtained for the federal project.